cleishm/libneo4j-client/README.md

 missing openssl headers, use homebrew to add the headers with `brew link openssl --force`.

-To checkout from GitHub and build:
+Building from the GitHub repository requires a few extra steps.
+Firstly, some additional tooling is required, including autoconf, automake, libtool and [peg/leg](http://piumarta.com/software/peg/).
+Assuming these are available, to checkout from GitHub and build:

 ```
 $ git clone https://github.com/cleishm/libneo4j-client.git